 - Lukewarm water – don’t use cold water in this recipe!
 This is a vegan pie crust with coconut oil.
-Coconut oil solidifies below 23C so if you are using cold water, you will end up with oil lumps in your crust.
+Coconut oil solidifies below 23°C/73°F, so if you are using cold water, you will have oil lumps in your crust.
 Always use lukewarm water for this vegan almond flour pie crust recipe.

-- Melted coconut oil – you can use refined coconut oil to avoid coconut flavor or use different oil too, like light olive oil but or avocado oil.
+- Melted coconut oil – you can use refined coconut oil to avoid coconut flavor or use different oils, like light olive oil or avocado oil.
 Both are healthy options.
 You can also use softened vegan butter or vegan spread for a flaky crust.

 - Salt or unrefined sugar – choose a pinch of salt for savory pie doughs or 2 tablespoons of sugar or coconut sugar for a sweet crust.

-This is an easy grain-free pie crust recipe made in 1 bowl with no need for a stand mixer or food processor.
+This easy grain-free pie crust recipe is made in 1 bowl with no need for a stand mixer or food processor.
 All you have to do is to bring all the ingredients together into a dough ball.

 Grain-free doughs are a bit sticky and can’t be in direct contact with the rolling pin.
 You must roll this pie crust between two large pieces of parchment paper or 2 silicone mats until it is as thin as a classic pie crust.

 First, place a piece of parchment paper onto the benchtop.
-Then, place the dough ball in the center of the piece of parchment paper and cover with another piece of parchment paper.
+Then, place the dough ball in the center of the parchment paper and cover it with another piece of parchment paper.